 Not every patient or every condition is amenable to robotic surgery, and in some cases, a more traditional approach may be best.

 Since 2005, the robotic surgeons at CUC have performed more than 1000 advanced robotic urologic surgeries including radical and simple prostatectomy, clamp less, zero-ischemia partial nephrectomy, cystoprostatectomy, pyeloplasty, ureteral reimplantation, and vesico-vaginal fistula repair.
 Surgeries are performed by Drs.
-Troy, Keuer, Lodowsky and Roth at Advocate Good Shepherd Hospital in Barrington and Advocate Sherman Hospital in Elgin.
+Troy, Keuer, and Lodowsky at Advocate Good Shepherd Hospital in Barrington and Ascension Saint Alexius in Hoffman Estates.
 Below is a comprehensive list of surgeries available through the Urologic Surgeons at CUC:

 - Radical prostatectomy with or without bilateral pelvic lymph node dissection, bladder neck repair